 In this interview series, we speak with marketers from a variety of industries to bring you insights into the strategic marketing planning process.
-Stay tuned for our next edition!
+Read more posts from this series

 Cal Gibbons is Marketing Systems Administrator at Land O’Lakes, an agricultural cooperative in the dairy industry with over 10,000 employees and over $14 billion in revenue.

 Cal sits on the Data Analytics team, which has the goal of providing Land O’Lakes’ numerous marketers in all the company’s various business units with all the data and insights they need to do their jobs.
 That includes everything from planning and budgeting all the way through to performance analysis.